oVirt/ovirt-site/source/release/3.4.0/index.html.md

 ## Install / Upgrade from previous versions

-### ALPHA RELEASE
+### BETA RELEASE

-oVirt 3.4.0 is still in alpha.
+oVirt 3.4.0 is still in beta.

-In order to install it, you need to enable the oVirt alpha repository and disable the nightly repository if you're using it.
+In order to install it, you need to enable the oVirt beta repository and disable the nightly repository if you're using it.

 Note that if you're using nightly repo you'll need to run: